Levada do Caldeirao Verde and Inferno - Best Levada and Waterfall Hike in Madeira | Detailed Trail Description | 11 Tunnels

 The first tunnel

-The best time for this trail is between June to October when Madeira experiences a small amount of precipitation.
+The best time for this trail is between June and October when Madeira experiences a small amount of precipitation.
 For summer, start early to beat the crowds and avoid weekends.

 Levada Caldeirao do Inferno view out of the tunnel.